Mukulsingh27/threads-lite/README.md

     - Implementation: Defines our schema and resolvers for effective data communication.
 4. **MongoDB**
     - Description: A powerful, cross-platform document-oriented database program that stores and retrieves data efficiently.
-    - Connection: We use Mongoose to establish a connection with our MongoDB database.
+    - Connection: We use Mongoose to connect with our MongoDB database.
 5. **JWT (JSON Web Tokens)**
-    - Description: Compact, URL-safe means of representing claims for secure data transfer between parties.
+    - Description: Compact, URL-safe means representing claims for secure data transfer between parties.
     - Purpose: Primarily utilized for authentication to ensure a secure user experience.
 6. **Express**
     - Description: A minimal and flexible Node.js web application framework, providing a robust set of features for web and mobile applications.
     - Role: Powers our server, handling requests from the client.
 7. **React**
     - Description: A JavaScript library for building user interfaces, particularly effective for single-page applications.
-    - Implementation: Drives our frontend, providing an interactive and dynamic user experience.
+    - Implementation: Drives our front end, providing an interactive and dynamic user experience.
 8. **SCSS**
     - Description: A preprocessor scripting language compiled into Cascading Style Sheets (CSS) for enhanced styling capabilities.
-    - Application: Used to style our frontend, ensuring an aesthetically pleasing and modern look.
+    - Application: Used to style our front end, ensuring an aesthetically pleasing and modern look.
 9. **React Router**
     - Description: A standard routing library for React, crucial for handling navigation seamlessly within our application.
     - Role: Manages routing to enhance the user experience.